 Paddle Wheel • Lighthouse

 Physical: The brushed brass and nickel train/enclosures, which measure 9.5"w x 9.5"h x 3"d are in excellent physical condition as you can see in the detailed photos below.
 The two lower porcelain dials measure 2.625" in diameter and the upper dial 2.25".

-Mechanical: The one-weight, 30-day movement has recently been professionally serviced, is in excellent mechanical condition and ready for many years of great service.
+Mechanical: The eight-day balance-wheel clock movement has recently been professionally overhauled and is in excellent mechanical condition.
+The barometer and thermometer also function properly.

 Questions?
 Contact us by phone at , or e-mail.